What is cloud computing?

-Cloud computing is a method of remotely storing and accessing data and software that uses the internet rather than hosting data on a hard drive.
-It refers to the delivery of computing services (such as databases, servers, software, and networking) over the internet, allowing users to avoid direct management of those systems.
+Cloud computing is a method of remotely storing and accessing data.
+It is a software that uses the internet rather than hosting data on the hard drive.
+It refers to the delivery of computing services (such as databases, servers, software, and networking) over the internet.
+Thus, allowing users to avoid direct management of those systems.

-It enables businesses to operate more efficiently and virtually from anywhere.
+It enable businesses to operate more efficiently and virtually from anywhere.
 The following are some of the advantages:

 - Scalability/flexibility: It provides greater flexibility and scalability to businesses of all sizes.
 They can seamlessly scale up or down computing resources based on their needs and budget.
 No matter if they require additional bandwidth, computing power, or storage space.

 - Security: Data security is a major concern for businesses nowadays.
 Cloud vendors offer advanced security features such as authentication, access management, data encryption, and so on to make sure sensitive and confidential information is handled and stored securely.

 - Mobility: Using the internet, users can access corporate data from any device, anywhere, and at any time.
 Employees can stay productive even when they are on the go because the information is easily accessible.

 - Increased collaboration: Increased collaboration: Cloud applications enable businesses to communicate seamlessly and securely while accessing and sharing information, thus making collaboration simple and seamless.
 It allows multiple users to edit documents or work on files transparently & simultaneously.